Skip to content

 Errors: Throws Error.

-Groups are defined in the remote manifest and let you ensure a curated set of related grammars in one call instead of listing each name to download().
+Groups are defined by the remote manifest, not by this library, and let you ensure a curated set of related grammars in one call instead of listing each name to download().
 Already-cached languages are skipped.

 Returns the total number of languages now available (statically compiled plus downloaded and cached).